Breakthrough/bcastell.com/content/about.md

 I hold a **B.E.Sc in Electrical Engineering** from the [*University of Western Ontario*](http://uwo.ca/).
 The focus of my studies was real-time and embedded control systems, with significant overlap in the areas of computer engineering and computer science.
 I also have experience taking post-graduate courses in parallel processing and GPGPU optimization, having applied these skills to real-world robotic systems, mainly focused on using image processing for object and pose recognition.

-### Employers
+### Employers and Start-ups

-The following is a list of companies I have worked for in the past (note this list may not always be up to date):
+The following is a list of companies I have worked for in the past, or have been on professional terms with, in no particular order:

  - [**Eagle Vision Systems**](http://eaglevisionsystems.com/)
    - *Engineering Manager*, Product Development
      - Design and implementation of a system to allow automated waste/recycling collection for vehicles with external hydraulic arms
      - Assigned/authored patent (see below) for overall process, with real-world testing being performed currently
-     - Technologies used include C++, OpenCV, SDL/OpenGL, CAN/Serial interfaces to sensor and hydraulic controllers, USB CMOS cameras, a Linux-based operating system, and the Nvidia Jetson platform for future GPGPU acceleration, along with a physical touchscreen display for operator feedback and system monitoring<br /><br />
+     - Technologies used include C++, Python, OpenCV, SDL/OpenGL, CAN/Serial interfaces to sensor and hydraulic controllers, USB CMOS cameras, a Linux-based operating system, and the Nvidia Jetson platform for future GPGPU acceleration, along with a physical touchscreen display for operator feedback and system monitoring<br /><br />

  - [**University of Western Ontario**](http://uwo.ca/)
    - *Research Assistant*, Robotic Mushroom Farming